AdaCore/spark2014/docs/lrm/source/subprograms.rst

 14. An Assertion_Policy pragma specifying a Ghost assertion policy shall not occur within a ghost subprogram or package.
+    If a ghost entity has a completion then the Ghost assertion policies in effect at the declaration and at the completion of the entity shall be the same.
+[This rule applies to subprograms, packages, types, and deferred constants.]

+.. _tu-fe-ghost_entities-15:

+15. The Ghost assertion policies in effect at the declaration of a state abstraction and at the declaration of each constituent of that abstraction shall be the same.

 .. _etu-ghost_entities-lr:

 .. centered:: **Dynamic Semantics**

-.. _tu-nt-ghost_entities-15:
+.. _tu-nt-ghost_entities-16:

-15. The effects of specifying a convention of Ghost on the run-time representation, calling conventions, and other such dynamic properties of an entity are the same as if no convention had explicitly been specified.
+16. The effects of specifying a convention of Ghost on the run-time representation, calling conventions, and other such dynamic properties of an entity are the same as if no convention had explicitly been specified.
 [This usually means the same as if